zudenkovas/weather-app/README.md

 ## About

 This is a simple React-Native application, built using Typescript, EXPO, TanStack Query, Axios and React API's.
+Application is displaying weather data based on device's location.
+It is using [OpenWeatherMap](https://openweathermap.org/current) API to fetch weather data.

 ## Prerequisites